SUNET/pkcs11_ca/docs/source/usage.rst

    # Create a CSR for our hostname, this does not have to be using RSA, an EC curve is preferable.
    openssl req -subj "/C=SE/CN=my-web-server" -addext "subjectAltName = DNS:${HOSTNAME}" -new -newkey rsa:2048 -nodes -keyout csr_rsa.key -out csr_rsa.pem

-   # Remove old ACME account if exists and create ACME challenge folder
+   # Create ACME challenge folder
-   # rm -rf /var/www/dehydrated accounts/
    mkdir -p /var/www/dehydrated

 Copy paste this script as **acme_setup.py**